SD Corn Growers Association

-In addition to that full-time job, Kubik partners with brothers Troy and Bruce to operate a corn, soybean, milo, alfalfa and cow-calf operation.
+In 2013 Kubik, his wife Shannon, and two brothers, Troy and Bruce, started their own farm and ranch, where they operate a corn, soybean, milo, alfalfa and cow-calf operation.
 He says he enjoys working in the field or with their beef cattle herd.